memgraph/memgraph/docs/user_technical/open-cypher.md

  `endsWith`   | Check if the first argument ends with the second.
  `contains`   | Check if the first argument has an element which is equal to the second argument.
  `all`        | Check if all elements of a list satisfy a predicate.<br/>The syntax is: `all(variable IN list WHERE predicate)`.
+ `assert`     | Raises an exception reported to the client if the given argument is not `true`.

 #### String Operators